 - (a) Assume jurisdiction over this matter; - (b) Declare that Defendants' administration and enforcement of N.C.
 Gen. Stat.
 Gen. Stat. §§ 163-82.6(d) and 163-82.20(g), (h) (imposing 25-day voter registration deadlines); N.C.
-Gen. Stat. § 163-230.2(a) (requiring requests for absentee ballots be made by a form created by the State Board); N.C.
 Gen. Stat. § 163-230.2(c), (e), and (e1) (imposing restrictions on absentee ballot request assistance); N.C.
-Gen. Stat. § 163-231(a) as amended by HB 1169 § 1(a) (imposing the witness certification requirement); N.C.
-Gen. Stat. § 163-230.2(a)(4), (f) (to the extent disallows election officials from accepting any proof of residency document acceptable under the Help America Vote Act (HAVA)), N.C.
+Gen. Stat. § 163-231(a) (imposing the double-witness certification requirement); N.C.
 Gen. Stat. § 163-227.6(c) (requiring uniform hours in precincts); and N.C.
-Gen. Stat. § 163-42(b) as amended by HB 1169 § 1(b) (requiring poll workers to come from the county in which they serve), and the Defendants' failure to expand voter registration via online portals available through DHHS services, failure to establish contactless drop boxes for absentee ballots, failure to establish a mechanism for requesting absentee ballots by phone, failure to establish mechanisms to cure deficient absentee ballot requests and absentee ballots, failure to allow for submission of FWAB ballots, failure to provide PPE to county boards of election for use during in-person voting, and failure to establish a more accessible, centralized way in which voters and advocates can monitor precinct consolidation (and thus advocate against harmful precinct consolidations), in the context of the pandemic, taken individually or in combination, violate the First and Fourteenth Amendments to the U.S. Constitution, as enforced through 42 U.S.C. § 1983;
+Gen. Stat. § 163-42(b) (requiring a majority of poll workers to come from the precinct in which they serve), and the Defendants' failure to expand voter registration via online portals available through DHHS services, failure to establish contactless drop boxes for absentee ballots, and to establish mechanisms for requesting absentee ballots by phone, email, and online, failure to establish mechanisms to cure deficient absentee ballot requests and absentee ballots, failure to allow for submission of FWAB ballots, failure to provide PPE to county boards of election for use during in-person voting, and failure to establish a more accessible, centralized way in which voters and advocates can monitor precinct consolidation (and thus advocate against harmful precinct consolidations), in the context of the pandemic and for the November 3, 2020 general election, taken individually or in combination, violate the First and Fourteenth Amendments to the U.S. Constitution, as enforced through 42 U.S.C. § 1983;

 - (c) Declare that Defendants' administration and enforcement of N.C.
 Gen. Stat. § 163-230.2(c), (e), and (e1) (imposing restrictions on absentee ballot request assistance), N.C.
-Gen. Stat. § 163-231(a) as amended by HB 1169 (imposing the witness certification requirement), and failure to expand voter registration via online portals available through DHHS services, establish contactless drop boxes for absentee ballots, establish a mechanism for requesting absentee ballots by phone, in the context of the pandemic, taken individually or in combination, violate the unconstitutional condition doctrine and thereby Plaintiffs' First and Fourteenth Amendment right to bodily integrity, as enforced through 42 U.S.C. § 1983; - (d) Declare that Plaintiffs' First Amendment associational rights are violated by N.C.
-Gen. Stat. §§ 163-226.3(a)(4), 163-226.3(a)(5), 163-226.3(a)(6), 163-230.2(a), 163-230.2(e)(4), and 163-231(b)(1); - (e) Declare that the lack of a cure mechanism for Plaintiffs' mail-in absentee ballot request forms and mail-in absentee ballots violates their rights to procedural due process;
+Gen. Stat. § 163-231(a) (imposing the double-witness certification requirement), and failure to expand voter registration via online portals available through DHHS services, establish contactless drop boxes for absentee ballots, establish mechanisms for requesting absentee ballots by phone, email, and online, in the context of the pandemic and for the November 3, 2020 general election, taken individually or in combination, violate the unconstitutional condition doctrine and thereby Plaintiffs' First and Fourteenth Amendment right to bodily integrity, as enforced through 42 U.S.C. § 1983; - (d) Preliminarily and permanently enjoin Defendants from administering and enforcing in the 2020 general election and for the persistence of the COVID-19 pandemic: - i.
+Gen. Stat. §§ 163-82.6(d) and 163-82.20(g), (h), imposing 25-day voter registration deadlines;